 These colourful potential dog treat ingredients all offer other value-added benefits to the treats either in terms of handling and baking consistency, scent and taste, and/or nutrition.
 Using them in compatibly flavoured treat combinations works nicely and has extra benefits other than just making us crazy humans happy about cute treats.

 Tinting reds can be tricky depending on the treat base.
 White and pale bases tend to mix as pinks instead of reds, just like adding red to a white paint.
-I’ll share more on pinks vs. reds as well as a few tricks for tinting better reds later in this post.
+I’ll share some bonus info on pinks vs. reds as well as a few tricks for tinting better reds at the end of this post.

-The gummies created for this post were made using gelatin with the following add-ins to create a rainbow of treats for these photos.
+The example naturally coloured gummies created for this post were made using gelatin with the following add-ins to create a rainbow of treats for our post photos.
 Red: beetroot powder.
-Orange: turmeric with a small quantity of beetroot powder, Yellow: small quantity of turmeric, Green: kale powder, Blue: food colouring, Indigo: blackberry/blueberry juice augmented with blue food colouring, Violet: small quantity of blackberry/blueberry juice… It’s pale because I ran out of berries to squeeze!
+Orange: turmeric with a small quantity of beetroot powder, Yellow: small quantity of turmeric, Green: kale powder, Blue: food colouring, Indigo: blackberry/blueberry juice augmented with blue food colouring, Violet: small quantity of blackberry/blueberry juice.
+That last one is a bit pale because I ran out of berries to squeeze.
 Ooops!
+Sorry, furfriends.

-Tips and Tricks for Using Natural Dog Treat Tints
+Tips and Tricks for Using Natural Food Colouring in Dog Treats

 Colour Strength and Changes

 Most doughs will change colour when baked, some more than others.
 Colours often get lighter, fade, or brown.
-When baking treats, to avoid browning and maintain other properties, I often bake lightly and then dehydrate.
+When baking dog treats, to avoid browning and maintain other properties, I often bake lightly and then dehydrate.
 As noted above, using a tinted add in can help boost and hold colour when baked.
 I often augment fruit and vegetable treat doughs with a powdered add-in for better colour and to help the colour hold through baking.
+Turmeric, beetroot, and spirulina powders are currently some of my favourite helpers.

 Adapting a Dog Recipe to Include Tinting and Colouring Ingredients